-Some brands have had great success with their real time marketing efforts, with thousands of consumers sharing their content.
-While others are missing the boat.
-Resulting in the recent barrage of media coverage, and the rise of pundits on the subject.
+Some brands have had great success with their real-time marketing efforts, with thousands of consumers sharing their content, while others are missing the boat.
+This result has been a recent barrage of media coverage and the rise of pundits on the subject.

 The Initial Problem with Any Marketing Craze

-The beginning of any marketing craze is fraught with insta-experts that rush to be a thought-leader and resource on the subject.
-You see this often when new technologies launch, and within days experts are already providing in-depth advice and best practices for success.
+The beginning of any marketing craze is fraught with insta-experts that rush to be a thought leader and resource on the subject.
+You see this often when new technologies launch.
+Within days, experts are ready to provide in-depth advice and best practices for success.

-Thus, definitions and best practices start to form well before most businesses jump in.
-All based on the successes (and failures) of a few big brands that can afford such marketing experimentation.
-With most experts likely not having executed on the strategy themselves at all.
+Thus, definitions and best practices start to form well before most businesses jump in, all based on the successes (and failures) of a few big brands that can afford such marketing experimentation.
+Some experts may not have executed on the strategy themselves at all.

 There is nothing inherently wrong with this trend.
 People are interested in learning whatever they can, and writers do their best to provide valuable advice with the limited data available.

-The marketing strategy eventually starts truly taking shape as everyday businesses start putting those early ideas into practice.
-They discover what actually works for them in driving business value.
+The marketing strategy eventually starts taking shape as more businesses start putting those early ideas into practice,discovering what works for them in driving business value.
 Practical use cases arise, and the best practices of yesterday often turn into the myths and misconceptions of today.

-A similar trend is occurring with the term “real-time marketing”.
+A similar trend has occurred with the term “real-time marketing.”

-Before we go about definitively defining what real-time marketing is all about, let’s take the time to break it down, review some history, and get a gauge for what most marketers really think about the term.
+Before we define what real-time marketing is all about, let’s take the time to break it down, review some history, and get a gauge for what most marketers really think about the term.

 The Definition of Real-Time Marketing Over the Years